 The biliary ducts originate embryologically from the foregut.
-Early in the 4th week of development, the hepatic diverticulum arises from the endodermal epithelium of the ventral foregut.
+Early in the fourth week of development, the hepatic diverticulum arises from the endodermal epithelium of the ventral foregut.
 The hepatic diverticulum serves as the anlage for the liver, extrahepatic ducts, gallbladder, and ventral pancreas.
 The hepatic diverticulum is divided into two buds, the cranial bud, and the caudal bud.
 The intrahepatic bile ducts develop from the cranial bud, whereas the extrahepatic biliary tree develops from the caudal bud.
 Notably, the hepatic diverticulum must recanalize to form the ducts.
-Hepatoblasts are stimulated to differentiate into the cholangiocytes that line the intrahepatic bile ducts.
+Hepatoblasts differentiate into the cholangiocytes that line the intrahepatic bile ducts.

 The biliary tree is innervated by both sympathetic and parasympathetic fibers from the celiac plexus.
 The splanchnic nerves carry sympathetic fibers, while the vagus nerve carries parasympathetic fibers.
 Stimulation of splanchnic nerve visceral efferent fibers causes gallbladder relaxation, allowing bile to flow into the gallbladder through the cystic duct for storage.

 Conversely, gallbladder contraction with bile secretion is primarily mediated by the hormone cholecystokinin (CCK) which the duodenum secretes in response to the arrival of food in the small intestine.
 Parasympathetic fibers from the vagus nerve assist CCK in this process.